ramikg/airoha-firmware-parser/README.md

 Additional flags include:
  - `--no-decompress`: Do not decompress after decryption.
    Note that LZMA decompression should fail if you've provided the wrong key/IV.
+ - `--no-decrypt`: Do not decrypt.
+(Useful for compressed non-encrypted files.)
  - `--reverse-key-and-iv`: A convenience flag for reversing the bytes in the key and in the IV.

 For the full list, run `python airoha_decrypt.py -h`.